darkrenaissance/darkfi/script/research/blockchain-explorer/site/README.md

 It is advised to shutdown the `minerd` daemon after couple of blocks, to not waste resources.

-Now we start a `blockchain-explorer` daemon:
+Update the `blockchain-explorer` configuration to the localnet `darkfid` JSON-RPC endpoint and start a the daemon:

 ```
 % cd script/research/blockchain-explorer